tess-jl/madlib-game/README.md

 # Madlibs

-### Remake of the classic game using static HTML and vanilla JavaScript
+### Remake of the classic game using static HTML, vanilla JavaScript, and CSS